Metrological/rdk-emulator/README.md

 *Depending on your host OS do the following:*

 - On Linux open console and type "ssh --help".
 When this command is missing, install this package on your Linux distribution.
-- On Mac enable ssh-command (see [how-to-enable-ssh](http://www.maclife.com/article/howtos/how_enable_ssh_your_mac), if this is not enabled already.
+- On Mac enable ssh-command (see [how-to-enable-ssh](http://www.maclife.com/article/howtos/how_enable_ssh_your_mac)), if this is not enabled already.
-- On Windows download and install [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), [7zip](http://www.7-zip.org/) and/or [Notepad++](http://notepad-plus-plus.org/)i, if this is no installed  already.
+- On Windows download and install [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), [7zip](http://www.7-zip.org/) and/or [Notepad++](http://notepad-plus-plus.org/), if this is no installed  already.

 *Get source from [Metrological Application Framework SDK](httpsdd://github.com/metrological/maf3-sdk) and install dependencies*

-  git clone https://github.com/Metrological/maf3-sdk.git && cd maf3-sdk
+`git clone https://github.com/Metrological/maf3-sdk.git && cd maf3-sdk
-  npm install (install all dependencies of [Metrological Application Framework SDK](https://github.com/metrological/maf3-sdk)).
+  npm install (install all dependencies of [Metrological Application Framework SDK](https://github.com/metrological/maf3-sdk)).`

 *Add scale setting to index.html*

 Open index.html in the editor-of-choice and just cut-and-paste below the line `language: 'en'`, following line:

-  scale: 580,
+`scale: 580,`

 This will overwrite the default size of AppStore to this value.
 So that the AppStore will better fit the RDK-emalator.

 *Startup node.js with maf3-sdk*

-  NODE_PORT=8080 node sdk.js (startup server with maf3-sdk interface).
+`NODE_PORT=8080 node sdk.js (startup server with maf3-sdk interface).`

 *Import RDK-emulator into VirtualBox*

-  Extract the rdk-emulator.tar.gz and import the rdk-emulator.ova into VirtualBox.
+`Extract the rdk-emulator.tar.gz and import the rdk-emulator.ova into VirtualBox.`

 **Running MAF-SDK inside RDK-emulator**